csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 * Files that were too large were uploaded via python script ([shown here](https://github.com/csarevalo/Case-Studies/blob/0c5a0745d1742ce9c8195db2f770e81325d5f2de/Cyclistic-Data-Analysis-2020/python-code/upload_df_to_gbq_v5.py)).

-### Step 2: Wrangle Data and Combine into a Single File
+### Step 2: Wrangle Data and Combine into a Single Table
 * Once uploaded, compare schemas (column names, type,...) for each of the tables.

 * Inspect the tables (through preview) and look for incongruencies.